 Nitrous oxide (N2O)

 Our knowledge of the extent of emissions and the factors that control them is incomplete, but denitrification is the main source of nitrous oxide in the atmosphere.
 This process, which is carried out by micro-organisms, occurs naturally in the soil.
 However, the more nitrogen is made available to plants by adding it in the form of fertilizer or through the deposition of airborne nitrogen, the more nitrous oxide is formed.

 Another source of nitrous oxide emissions is all sorts of combustion.
 During the combustion process, small amounts of N2O are formed in addition to the “ordinary” nitrogen oxides (NO and NO2).
 This amount depends largely on the combustion conditions.

 Nitrous oxide is a greenhouse gas whose pre-industrial level is estimated to have been 270 ppb (parts per billion).
-The level in 2011 was 324 parts per billion, an increase of 20 percent.
-About a third of the nitrous oxide emitted today are caused by humans.
+The level in 2022 was 335 parts per billion, an increase by 124%of 20 percent.
+About a third of the nitrous oxide by 124% relative to pre-industrial (before 1750) levels and caused by humans.

 Nitrous oxide has a long residence time in the atmosphere, an average of about 120 years.